braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/customization.md

 For examples of these view controllers, check out our [Content Cards sample app](https://github.com/Appboy/appboy-ios-sdk/tree/master/Samples/ContentCards/BrazeContentCardsSampleApp).

+{% alert note %}
-{{site.data.alerts.note}} To customize the header, set the title property of the `navigationItem` belonging to the `ABKContentCardsTableViewController` instance embedded in the parent `ABKContentCardsViewController` instance. {{site.data.alerts.end}}
+To customize the header, set the title property of the `navigationItem` belonging to the `ABKContentCardsTableViewController` instance embedded in the parent `ABKContentCardsViewController` instance.
+{% endalert %}

 ## Customizing the Content Cards Feed